 All first-time students are required to pay a $150 room damage deposit to ensure housing.
-This can be paid in advance, or it will be added to a student's bill.
+This will be added to a student's bill.

 When will I receive my room assignment?

-Freshman room assignment letters will be sent at the end of May.
-Included in the letter will be a housing license agreement for you to sign and your roommate(s) name, address and phone number so you can plan what you will bring in the fall.
+Freshman room assignment e-mails will be sent at the end of May.
+Included in the e-mail will be your room assignment, as well as your roommate(s) name and contact information so you can plan what you will bring in the fall.

 When may I move into my room?

 Campus housing units open at 5 p.m. on the Wednesday before classes begin for students who have not yet attended a Registration session.
-Students who have already attended a Registration session earlier in the summer may check in on Friday beginning at 9:00 a.m.
+Students who have already attended a Registration session earlier in the summer may check in on Thursday between 2 and 8 p.m.
 Returning students will be allowed to move in beginning at 9:00 a.m. on the Saturday before classes begin.
-All new students will be required to participate in an Orientation program the weekend ppreceding the start of school.
+All new students will be required to participate in an Orientation program the weekend preceding the start of school.
 Regular meal service will begin with the breakfast meal on Sunday.

 May I have a single room?

-A limited number of single rooms are available in Morey Hall, Myers Hall, UF Haven, UF Village, the University Townhouses and some of the Special Interest Houses for an additional charge and are occupied mostly by returning students.
+A limited number of single rooms are available in Morey Hall, UF Haven, UF Village, various apartment style locations, and some of the Special Interest Houses for an additional charge and are occupied mostly by returning students.